Abohte/codebreaker-game/README.md

 Simple Ruby game made following week 2 of the 9-week Codaisseur Academy.

-Assignment: write a codebreaker algorithm in ruby, following TDD.
+Assignment: write a codebreaker algorithm in Ruby (v2.4.1), following TDD.
 The game is Mastermind with numbers instead of colours.
 Setup, including test suite, was provided.

 ## Steps